Dale Abbey (ruin): Political involvement

 Their status and wealth inevitably drew abbots into the politics of the locality and the county, demonstrating the extent to which effective power depended on a complex web of connections at local level.
 On 28 November 1381 Abbot William de Boney obtained for 20 shillings a commission of oyer and terminer on the complaint that Thomas Foljambe, accompanied by John Smyth of Stanley and other armed men, had assaulted him at Derby and driven him from the town.
 Foljambe was a lawyer, son of Godfrey Foljambe, who had been a Baron of the Exchequer, and he was to follow his father into the Lancastrian affinity, the network of officers and retainers centred on John of Gaunt, which dominated Derbyshire, including its parliamentary representation.
 However, he was a second son and his elder brother's son had inherited the family estates: Thomas would become head of the family only later, on the premature death of his nephew.
 He was still unmarried (although he was later to marry within the affinity), without great estates to call his own, and not yet on Gaunt's payroll, perhaps with much to prove.
 The man named at the head of those called to deal with the assault was William la Zouche, 2nd Baron Zouche.
 The Zouche family had some land in the county, especially around Ilkeston, but their principal estates lay elsewhere.
 They were called into Derbyshire politics at times of crisis, presumably because they were not aligned with the other main factions.
 He was assisted by a prominent judge, William de Skipwith, which suggests that the abbot's complaint was taken seriously.
 Foljambe had apparently been harassing the abbey in other ways, as he was also accused of trespass.
-He evaded questioning by the commission and writs of exigent (exigi facias) were taken out against him and the other defendants — a step on the way to outlawry.
+He evaded questioning by the commission and writs of exigent were taken out against him and the other defendants—a step on the way to outlawry.
 They countered with a writ of supersedeas, by which mainprise or surety was established.
 The list of mainpernours or guarantors allowed them to display their political connections.
 First came Sir Nicholas de Stafford, illegitimate son of Richard Stafford, 1st Baron Stafford of Clifton, and a key figure in the Stafford family's political dominance in their own county, representing it in the Parliament of England no less than nine times.
 Stafford was closely involved with Thomas Foljambe in the establishment of a chantry at the Foljambe family's church of St John the Baptist, Tideswell.
 Next came Sir Nicholas Montgomery, an ardent Lancastrian for whom Foljambe acted as attorney while he served overseas.
 Finally, Thomas Tuchet, a cleric, and Richard Tuchet were members of a Markeaton family known to be close associates of Foljambe, and stepsons of Sir John Dabridgecourt, who drew up to 100 marks as an annuity from John of Gaunt.
 The case seems to have petered out, without the abbot being able to prove his case.
 The precise objectives of Foljambe in harassing the abbot and convent remain opaque, although he seems to have established his ability to employ violence with impunity.
 His career was not interrupted and in 1386 he was appointed for the first time as a justice of the peace for the county.